Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Introduction

-Therefore, in this work we revise \cite{Godard2018}, by empirically investigating the \textit{exploitability} of five recent approaches for speech discretization for the UWS task in a rather low-resource scenario (using 5k sentences only).
-More precisely, we compare three Bayesian speech discretization models~(\texttt{HMM}~\cite{ondel2016variational}, \texttt{SHMM}~\cite{ondel2019shmm} and \texttt{H-SHMM}~\cite{yusuf2020hierarchical}), and two neural models (\texttt{VQ-VAE}~\cite{NIPS2017_7a98af17} and \texttt{vq-wav2vec}~\cite{baevski2019vq}).
-We train and extract discrete speech units from them using only 4-5 hours of speech, and we perform UWS from the sequences produced.
-Moreover, for investigating how generalizable these models are, we apply the same pipeline to five languages: Finnish, Hungarian, Mboshi, Romanian and Russian.
-In our experiments, we focus on the temporal aspect of the UWS task, evaluating the quality of the boundaries produced by these models.
+Therefore, in this work we revise and extend \newcite{Godard2018} by empirically investigating the \textit{exploitability} of five recent approaches for speech discretization for the UWS task in a rather low-resource scenario, using approximately 4 hours of speech~(roughly 5k sentences).
+More precisely, we train three Bayesian speech discretization models~(\textit{HMM}~\cite{ondel2016variational}, \textit{SHMM}~\cite{ondel2019shmm} and \textit{H-SHMM}~\cite{yusuf2020hierarchical}), and two neural models~(\textit{VQ-VAE}~\cite{NIPS2017_7a98af17} and \textit{vq-wav2vec}~\cite{baevski2019vq}).
+We extract discrete speech units from them using only 4 hours of speech, and we perform UWS from the sequences produced.
+Our pipeline targets the Mboshi language~(Bantu C25), an unwritten language from Congo-Brazzaville.
+Additionally, we perform experiments in equal data settings for Finnish, Hungarian, Romanian and Russian.
+This allows us to assess the language-related impact in our UWS pipeline.

-Our experiments show that neural models for speech discretization are difficult to directly exploit for UWS, as they output very long sequences.\footnote{In this work we define the \textit{sequence length} of a speech discretization output as the one obtained after merging consecutive 10ms windows that share the same prediction.} In contrast to that, the Bayesian speech discretization approaches from~\cite{ondel2019shmm,yusuf2020hierarchical} are robust and generalizable, producing high quality, yet compressed, discrete speech sequences from the input utterances in all languages.
-We obtain our best results by using these sequences for training the neural UWS model from~\cite{boito2017unwritten}.
-Finally, the contributions of this work are the following. \begin{itemize} \item We compare five models for speech discretization in low-resource settings for posterior application in the task of UWS.
-Our results shed light on the direct exploitability of current discretization approaches. \item We investigate the generalization of the speech discretization models by training models in the following languages: Mboshi~\cite{godard2017very}~(truly unwritten language), and Finnish, Hungarian, Romanian and Russian~(from the multilingual dataset MaSS~\cite{boito2020mass}). \end{itemize}
+Our experiments show that neural models for speech discretization are difficult to exploit for UWS, as they output very long sequences.
+In contrast to that, the Bayesian speech discretization approaches from~\newcite{ondel2019shmm} and \newcite{yusuf2020hierarchical} are robust and generalizable, producing high quality, yet compressed, discrete speech sequences from the input utterances in all languages.
+We obtain our best results by using these sequences for training the neural UWS model from~\newcite{boito2017unwritten}.